joeltok/websocket-response-tester/Readme.md

 .addEventWaiter([socket1, socket2], 'message')
 .addEventWaiter(socket3, 'news')
 .queueFunction(() => {
 	// do something that should trigger messages being received by the socket

 })
 .then((responses) => {
 	console.log(responses)
 })
 ```

-Points of note:
-- Each socket can have multiple event waiters attached.
-- Event waiters can be stacked, i.e. one socket can wait for multiple events of the same kind. .then() only fires after all of the attached events are returned.
-In the above example, socket1 and socket2 will wait for 2 'message' events each, while socket3 will wait for 1 'message' event and 1 'news' event.

 ## Testing